Skip to content

 ❌ Mistake: Counting only branded posts and paid ads while ignoring creator content.

-✅ Fix: Track creator impressions, engagement, conversions, and revenue automatically (e.g., Click Analytic).
+✅ Fix: Track available creator impressions, engagement, conversions, cost, and attributed revenue, and document any platform data gaps.

 5. Measuring Platforms in Isolation